Royal Crowns and Gemstones: What Makes Them So Majestic?

 Gemstones on Queen Victoria’s Small Diamond Crown

 Though regarded as a mourning piece, the Queen wore this crown for small occasions.
 Lightweight in construction, the crown featured alternate rows of diamonds and pearls.
-The diamonds reflected the Queen’s enduring power, and the pearl stone expressed dignity, wisdom, and gentle authority.
+The diamonds reflected the Queen’s enduring power, and the pearls expressed dignity, wisdom, and gentle authority.

 5. State Crown of George I